For Immediate Release

 performed by Linda Kuriloff and directed by Geoffrey Owens, this solo piece

-starts in a high school classroom in the Bronx, and ends inside each one of us.
+a high school classroom in the Bronx and ends inside each one of us.

-African-American high school leadership skills trainer working in the Bronx, attempts one morning to conduct a conflict resolution activity, only to
+African-American high school leadership skills trainer working in the Bronx of

+2012, attempts one morning to conduct a conflict resolution activity, only to

 find her students intent on hearing her own story.
-When it becomes apparent that
+When it becomes apparent

-negative self-perception, Linda dons the role of story teller,
+negative perception of their community, Linda dons the role of story teller,

 and the journey begins.
 Linda transforms seamlessly from her exuberant

 childhood self (desperate to have “normal” parents), to her professor father

 (contrasting the importance of rhythm in African music –and life-- to melody in

 the classical genre), to her practical mother (chastising ingratitude and

 articulating warnings), to her seventh grade history teacher (bluntly

 instilling humility and responsibility in his students).
-The journey leads both teacher and
+The journey leads both

 understanding of each other, their neighbors, and ultimately themselves.

-Coolidge.
-Original director, Geoffrey Owens, a 1983 Yale graduate, returns to the
+and “3 lbs” with Stanley Tucci.
+Original director, Geoffrey Owens, a 1983 Yale graduate, returns to the play.
+Mr.

 (Chicago), Opus at Two River Theatre, Timon of Athens at the New Jersey